CrystalFerrai/ValheimMods/BuildSpace/package/README.md

 4. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything (or use a configuration management mod).

 ## Changelog

+1.2.1

+* Added `ModRequired` config value.
+If set to true on a server (default), connecting clients must have the mod installed.
+If false, the mod is optional for clients.
+Mod features may not work reliably if any clients do not have the mod installed.

 1.2.0